fhunleth/embedded-elixir/content/post/2017-11-02-nerves-update.md

 tags: ["nerves", "update"]
 ---

 Wondering what's happening on the Nerves project?
 You're not alone.
-We're planning semi-regular updates so that you don't need to lurk on the [elixir-lang slack][elixir-lang slack]'s #nerves and #nerves-dev channels all the time.
+We're planning semi-regular updates so that you don't need to lurk on the [elixir-lang Slack][elixir-lang slack]'s #nerves and #nerves-dev channels all the time.

-Before the updates, I'd like to thank our [open collective backers][oc-nerves], [Le Tote][Le Tote] and [FarmBot][FarmBot], since they're majorly helping all of us make this project sustainable for the long term.
+Before the updates, I'd like to thank our [Open Collective backers][oc-nerves], [Le Tote][Le Tote] and [FarmBot][FarmBot], since they're majorly helping all of us make this project sustainable for the long term.

 Alright, here are the highlights:
 <!--more-->